Dynamite Düx: Ports

-The game was released for the Master System in 1989.
+The game was released for the Master System in 1990.
 The sprites are smaller and different, with many of the characters having noticeably fewer frames of animation.
 Many of the enemies' unique dying animations were cut or altered.
 There are fewer weapons and power-ups per level as well as fewer enemies per level.
 The story has also been altered.
 Instead of being her pet, Bin (Pin does not appear) is Mickael, Lucy's boyfriend.
 Mickael has been transformed into Bin the duck by Achacha (similar to Toki).

 The Amiga and Atari ST versions include an alternate, intentionally offensive version of the opening cutscene.
 It is not in the game proper, but can only be accessed by editing game data with a hex editor.

 Reception

-In Japan, Game Machine listed Dynamite Düx on their February 15, 1989 issue as being the third most-successful table arcade unit of the month.
+In Japan, Game Machine listed Dynamite Düx as the third most successful table arcade unit of February 1989.